-The retail environment has gone through unprecedented change over the last ten or 15 years.
-The demise of the traditional small-town high street, the rise of out-of-town shopping parks, the emergence of superstores with vast energy requirements, stricter planning restrictions and the growing popularity of the Internet have all played a part in transforming the way that we shop.
+The retail environment has gone through unprecedented change over the last 10 or 15 years.
+The demise of the traditional small-town high street, the rise of out-of-town shopping parks, the emergence of superstores with vast energy requirements, stricter planning restrictions, and the growing popularity of the internet have all played a part in transforming the way that we shop.

 Over the years, the growing popularity of Ikea has led to an increase in the number and size of its stores in the UK.
-At the same time planning restrictions have become more stringent on the use of greenfield sites, out of town shopping and surface car parking.
-As a result Asda had to look to ne locations.
-As a result, the store footprints became smaller with car parking integrated into multi-storey retail developments, primarily located on brownfield sites in city centres.
-We worked with Ikea on new stores in Cardiff, Southampton and Coventry.
-Among the issues that we tackled were archeological remains near the site in Coventry, potential unexploded ordnance in both Southampton and Coventry and unremediated land on the site of a former gasworks in Cardiff.
+At the same time, planning restrictions have become more stringent on the use of greenfield sites, out of town shopping, and surface car parking.
+As a result, they had to look to new locations which meant the store footprints became smaller, with car parking integrated into multi-storey retail developments that were primarily located on brownfield sites in city centres.
+We have worked with Ikea on new stores in Cardiff, Southampton, and Coventry.
+Among the issues that we tackled were archeological remains near the site in Coventry, potential unexploded ordnance in both Southampton and Coventry, and unremediated land on the site of a former gasworks in Cardiff.

 For more than 20 years we have provided a series on engineering services including mechanical and electrical engineering, fire safety, and civil engineering to the management and tenants of the Queensgate Shopping Centre in Peterborough.
 Our long-term close working relationship with Queensgate allows us to understand their business well and to add value across the spectrum of professional services that we offer.